LuminosoInsight/code-sample-jsonstream/README.md

 For testing purposes, you can pass `ugly_json_server.py` command-line arguments to give it a fixed random seed, or to tell it to end each response after a certain number of objects instead of continuing infinitely.
 Run `ugly_json_server.py --help` for more information about these command-line arguments.

+`ugly_json_server.py` will give you fairly messy data, so that it makes sure to test all the cases that can come up in JSON.
+One important consequence of this is that you won't be able to run the server if your Python doesn't have full support for Unicode.
+Some versions of Python 2 for Windows, as well as the version that comes pre-installed on Mac OS, limit their Unicode support to the Basic Multilingual Plane.
+This is called a "narrow build" of Python.

+While the server will run on recent versions of Python 2 or 3, it won't run on a narrow build.
+If your `sys.maxunicode` is 65535 instead of 1114111, you'll get an error suggesting that you should use Python 3.

 ### Your task